Date last updated: 24 May 2021

 The following information below summarises the basis on which we process personal information:

-(c) where we have a legitimate interest in using it, such as, day to day operational and business purposes, including, maintaining our membership database or for the purposes of managing our contracts and relationships with our members, students, non-member users, suppliers, partners or service providers;
+(c) where we have a legitimate interest in using it, such as, day to day operational and business purposes, including, maintaining our membership or studentship database or for the purposes of managing our contracts and relationships with our members, students, non-member users, suppliers, partners or service providers;

 (e) if we need and you have given your consent to use of your personal data for a particular purpose, including Marketing consent.